SidneyBuckner/colorgame/README.md

 + Initial Repository created: 5/30/2018
 + Added six hard-coded colors to sample, created loop to list colors: 5/30/2018
 + Created if/else statement to determine is user clicked on correct color: 5/30/2018
-+ Prompted with either a correct or incorrect alert: 5/30/2018
++ User answer prompted with either a correct or incorrect alert: 5/30/2018
++ Added function to offer random numbers to fee from hard-coded RBG array: 5/30/2018
++ All colors will turn when the correct color is picked: 5/30/2018

 ---
 ###### Assets and code created by Sidney Buckner.
 May 2018.